AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 ---
 title: Customize templates
-description: Learn how to build a custom template for GenStudio.
+description: Learn how to build a custom template for Adobe GenStudio for Performance Marketers.
 level: Intermediate
 feature: Templates, Content
 ---

 # Customize templates

-Adapt your HTML templates for GenStudio by using the _Handlebars_ templating language.
+Adapt your HTML templates for Adobe GenStudio for Performance Marketers by using the _Handlebars_ templating language.
 The Handlebars syntax uses regular text with double braces as content placeholders.
 See [`What is Handlebars?`](https://handlebarsjs.com/guide/#what-is-handlebars) in the _Handlebars language guide_ to learn how to prepare your template.

 <!-- This is for email.
 In the future, maybe use tabs to provide guidance for other template types.
--->If you do not have an HTML template ready to use in GenStudio, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
+-->If you do not have an HTML template ready to use in GenStudio for Performance Marketers, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
 You can include CSS styles to customize the appearance of your email.

 ```html
 <!DOCTYPE html>